Gary Hart: 1984 presidential campaign

 In February 1983, during his second term, Hart announced his candidacy for president in the 1984 presidential election.
-Although he had cultivated longstanding friendships with prominent actors and journalists (including Warren Beatty, Jack Nicholson, Penny Marshall and Hunter S. Thompson) as a byproduct of his work on the McGovern campaign, Hart was little known to the general electorate and barely received above 1 percent in the polls in a competitive field that encompassed such recognizable candidates as former Vice President Walter Mondale, Project Mercury astronaut John Glenn and civil rights activist Jesse Jackson.
+Although he had cultivated longstanding friendships with prominent actors and journalists (including Warren Beatty, Jack Nicholson, Penny Marshall and Hunter S. Thompson) as a byproduct of his work on the McGovern campaign, Hart was little known to the general electorate and barely received above 1 percent in the polls in a competitive field that encompassed such recognizable candidates as former Vice President Walter Mondale, Project Mercury astronaut John Glenn, civil rights activist Jesse Jackson, and even his old boss, former Senator George McGovern.
 To counter this situation, Hart started campaigning early in New Hampshire, making a then-unprecedented canvassing tour in late September, months before the primary.
 This strategy attracted national media attention to his campaign, and by late 1983, he had risen moderately in the polls to the middle of the field, mostly at the expense of the sinking candidacies of Glenn and Alan Cranston.
 Mondale won the Iowa caucus in late January, but Hart polled a respectable 16 percent.
 Two weeks later, in the New Hampshire primary, he shocked much of the party establishment and the media by defeating Mondale by 10 percentage points.
 Hart instantly became the main challenger to Mondale for the nomination and appeared to have the momentum on his side.

 Hart's media campaign was produced by Raymond Strother, a native Texan who had begun his career in Louisiana.
-Hart could not overcome Mondale's financial and organizational advantages, however, especially among labor union leaders in the Midwest and industrial Northeast.
+Hart could not overcome Mondale's financial and organizational advantages, especially among labor union leaders in the Midwest and industrial Northeast.
 Hart's campaign was chronically in debt, to a final count of $4.75 million.
 In states like Illinois, where delegates were elected directly by primary voters, Hart often had incomplete delegate slates.
 Hart's ideas were criticized as too vague and centrist by many Democrats.
 Shortly after he became the new frontrunner, it was revealed that Hart had changed his last name, had often listed 1937 instead of 1936 as his birth date and had changed his signature several times.
 This, along with two separations from his wife (1979 and 1981), Lee, caused some to question Hart's "flake factor."
 Hart himself admitted in an interview that he was going through a midlife crisis and focused too much on his career, neglecting his family.
 Reporters observed that the Harts appeared distant and distracted in public.
 Hart was also not close to his children, often leaving his wife to raise them completely alone.
 He and his wife briefly dated each other casually during their second separation, which occurred for a few months in 1981.
 Additionally, the Harts had begun divorce proceedings but had stopped them after reconciling.
 Hart and his wife later stated that the separations, caused by too much time spent apart due to politics, only strengthened their marriage.
 The Harts would remain married until Lee's death on April 10, 2021.